angqixing96/cryptodex/README.md

 # CryptoDEX, the Marketplace for Trade (Services, Ideas and Products)
-Online Marketplace for contractual services, connecting freelancers and employers.
+Online Marketplace for contractual services, connecting freelancers and employers without the middleman.

 ### Sample Smart Contract Agreement, validating Mortgage Transactions